diepbp/Trau/README.md

 - git (must be on your PATH)
 - python (must be on your PATH)
 - openfst (must be on your PATH).
 You can find the lastest version of openfst [here](http://www.openfst.org/twiki/bin/view/FST/FstDownload)
-- Z3 4.5.0 (must be on your PATH).
-You can find the Z3 [here](https://github.com/Z3Prover/z3/releases).
-Checking whether Z3 was successfully installed

-	z3 -version

 Getting & Building FAT
 ---------------------------------